luqiang21/CarND-Advanced-Lane-Lines/writeup.md

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in cell 26 within the function process(img, Minv, left_fit, right_fit) and cell 9.
+I did this in cell 26 within the function process(img, Minv, left_fit, right_fit) and cell 9 in the notebook.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.